cjpatton/store/README.md

 Secure Go maps
 ==============
 - TODO(cjaetton) Describe what's going on at a high level.
-- TODO(cjpatton) Add doc tests and check in docs.

 This library provides secure storage of Go's `map[string]string` objects.
 The contents of the structure cannot be deduced from its public representation, and